nirnaeth-arnoediad/massa-sc-template/README.md

 yarn install
 ```

-> You can be sur to load the same versions as developers did with the `--frozen-lockfile` flag, or `--immutable` if you use yarn2
+> You can be sure to load the same versions as developers did with the `--frozen-lockfile` flag, or `--immutable` if you use yarn2

 ## Scripts